-For months or even years now Malaysians are burdened with this financial epidemic.
-So who is to be blamed? and what is the solution? this is really a rhetorical question right?
+For months or even years now, Malaysians are burdened with this financial epidemic.
+So who is to be blamed? and what is the solution?
+This is really a rhetorical question, right?
 But what’s not rhetoric are some facts and data pertaining to this phenomenon.

-A recent study by Agensi Kaunseling Dan Pengurusan Kredit (AKPK) found that 18 percent of working Malaysian adults are unable to make any savings in the last six months.
-In the same report, it was highlighted that 28 percent of working adults needed to borrow money to buy essential goods.
+A recent study by Agensi Kaunseling Dan Pengurusan Kredit (AKPK) found that 18 per cent of working Malaysian adults are unable to make any savings in the last six months.
+In the same report, it was highlighted that 28 per cent of working adults needed to borrow money to buy essential goods.
 That is equivalent to 3 out of 10 working Malaysians.
 These are all attributed to the high costs of living especially in main cities.

 Another worrying factor is that most Malaysians still fall prey to scams and other financial frauds.
-A sign that clearly indicates that WE are not financially literate yet.
+A sign that clearly indicates that we are not financially literate yet.
 In October last year, a whopping 8,313 cases of victims of financial scams were reported.

 “Given the alarming red flags, it is therefore crucial that we as a nation step up our financial literacy and increase our efforts to learn smart ways to manage our finances.
 We need to particularly invest in a regulated environment, instead of falling victim to get-rich-quick schemes or fraudulent companies and investment scams.”
 Lim Guan Eng, Malaysia’s Finance Minister.

 The Finance Minister has a point.
 It is so important for us to educate ourselves financially as this is to ensure that every cent we make is put to good use.
 As much as the statistics and data mentioned above is scary, money problems may also have an impact socially.
-You know, desperate times calls for desperate measures.
+You know, desperate times call for desperate measures.

-Having money problems is one thing, but developing new problems because you have NO money is a another.
+Having money problems is one thing, but developing new problems because you have no money is another.
 I’m talking about theft, engaging in gangsterism, selling drugs, etc. Oh and even suicide.
 There was a report that a man took his own life in KL due to his financial problems.
 Isn’t that just sad?